-The COVID-19 pandemic is shifting the dynamics of work, parenting, and the home.
+The COVID-19 pandemic continues to shift the dynamics of work, parenting, and the home.
 With these changes comes new (or amplified) sources of stress, especially for women, who regardless of whether they work outside the home, bear two-thirds of the work it takes to run a household and a family.
 That’s where Fair Play comes in — a system created by organizational management expert Eve Rodsky that helps couples rebalance domestic responsibilities so that both people in the relationship can thrive.
 In this series, Rodsky will draw on her knowledge from creating Fair Play, and offer tips to empower you and your partner to share the load while navigating this new normal together.

-During this time of stress, transition, and uncertainty, the most effective way to avoid imbalance in your relationship is to check in with each other daily.
+During this time of stress, transition, and uncertainty, the most effective way to avoid an imbalance in your relationship is to check in with each other daily.
 Based on conversations I’ve had with couples all over the country, the nightly check-in is the ideal time to connect, align on shared values, and create a game plan.

 “Given the fluidity of our current global situation that’s impacting all of us very directly in our neighborhoods and homes, couples will be able to cope better when they plan ahead,” Darby Saxbe, Ph.D., associate professor of psychology at the University of Southern California, says.